 Do You Have Jaw Pain?

-Contact our Indianapolis, IN dental office to schedule a TMJ exam with Dr. Kyle Shank.
+Contact our Perry Township, IN dental office to schedule a TMJ exam with Dr. Kyle Shank.
 Dr. Shank will be able to diagnose any jaw conditions and outline a treatment plan that will allow you to achieve a healthier, more comfortable lifestyle.